 If you are running late, please contact our office immediately at (773) 442-5476.
 At that time, our office staff will let you know if you should come to orientation or reschedule for another time.

 Can I leave orientation for an appointment and return so that I can enroll for classes?

 No. Attendance at Orientation is MANDATORY.
 Choose an orientation date when you can attend the entire orientation program.
-In order to meet with an advisor and enroll for your fall classes, you must attend the whole day's programs.
-Please keep this in mind when you are making your plans and travel arrangements, and do not schedule orientation on a day when you have other obligations such as auditions, interviews, or job commitments.
+In order to meet with an advisor and enroll for your fall classes, you must attend the whole day.
+Please keep this in mind when you are making your travel arrangements.
+Do not schedule orientation on a day when you have other obligations such as auditions, interviews, or job commitments.